ifm/documentation/ApplicationNotes/Docker/container.md

 *Note: Due to easier readability, the build process output was shortened*

-The overall build process was about 30-40min.
+The overall build process was about 30-40min - using and AMD Ryzen 7 PRO 4750U with Rad and 32GB RAM.
 Expect a similar building time on your side.
 You should leverage the layering from Docker to improve the build speed if you need to build again (especially h5py is taking about 95% of the build time).

 *Note: Qemu emulates a ARM64 CPU in software on a x86 System which is slow.
 In case you are planning to build large application from source please consider to run this on a ARM64 based host.*